A Luxury Remodel Will Transform The Home You Already Live In And Love.

 The ultimate compliment a client can pay to a home that we have remodeled is: “It seems like it was always meant to be this way.
 How did we ever live in it before?”
 At Meridian Homes, we hear those sentiments from our clients often, and they couldn’t make us happier.
-We are proud of our reputation for transformative luxury home renovations in Maryland (Bethesda, Chevy Chase, Cabin John, Potomac), Northwest Washington DC, and in Northern Virginia (McLean, Great Falls, Arlington).
+We are proud of our reputation for transformative luxury home remodeling in Maryland (Bethesda, Chevy Chase, Cabin John, Potomac), Northwest Washington DC, and in Northern Virginia (McLean, Great Falls, Arlington).

 Our design/build solutions allow families to stay and grow in our community’s most desirable neighborhoods.
 First, we make sure we understand you and your and expectations: What are your real reasons for remodeling?
 What are your practical and esthetic goals?
 We’ll look at how your family lives in your home now…and talk about how you want that to change.
 Of course, we’ll also look at structural considerations to be sure we all understand the construction and budgetary implications from the very beginning of the design process.

-Whether you are adding an expansive kitchen and family room or reimagining a modest ranch as a gracious multi-story colonial, you can count on us for thoughtful design that meets your vision, impeccable craftsmanship and concierge level client service through every step of the process.
+Whether you are adding an expansive kitchen and family room or reimagining a modest ranch as a gracious multi-story colonial, you can count on us for thoughtful design that meets your vision, impeccable craftsmanship, and concierge level client service through every step of the process.
 Some of the oldest residences in this region are new again thanks to Meridian Homes.
 Yours can be the next.

 How To Turn Your House Into The Home Of Your Dreams

 Remodeling your home can feel like an exciting and completely overwhelming prospect all at the same time.
 We’ll take you through the remodeling process so that you know what to expect from the planning phase through the completion of construction.
-Being prepared is the best way to ensure that your renovation will meet your needs and your expectations.
+Being prepared is the best way to ensure that your remodeling project will meet your needs and your expectations.

 Planning For Your Remodeling Project